Audibene-GMBH/martech.frontend-task/readme.md

 - **Note:** The teaser image is larger than the teaser area's size!
     - Display the image like the design shows without resizing it
 - Make sure everything is performance optimized (feel free to resize and optimize assets as well)

+**Bonus**
-- Click on the blue link "Sign up for your risk-free trial »"
+- The blue link "Sign up for your risk-free trial »" should be clickable
-    - Use plain javascript to to open a modal overlay
+    - Implement a simple overlay using plain javascript
     - It should have a size of 480x320
-    - It should be vertically and horizontally centered
+    - It should be centered vertically and horizontally
     - It should show an iframe with a url of your choice
     - It should be closeable with a dedicated close-button
+    - The overlay doesn't need to adapt to different screen sizes
     - **Optional:** Make it look nice

 #### Text Contents
 - **Page Title**